oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

-  * **Mix-Up With Interception**: This variant works only if the attacker can intercept and manipulate the first request/response pair from a user's browser to the client (in which the user selects a certain AS and is then redirected by the client to that AS), as in Attacker A2 (see (#secmodel)).
+  * **Mix-Up With Interception**: This variant works only if the attacker can intercept and manipulate the first request/response pair from a user's browser to the client (in which the user selects a certain authorization server and is then redirected by the client to that authorization server), as in Attacker A2 (see (#secmodel)).
 This capability can, for example, be the result of a man-in-the-middle attack on the user's connection to the client.
 In the attack, the user starts the flow with H-AS.
     The attacker intercepts this request and changes the user's selection to A-AS.
 The rest of the attack proceeds as in Steps 2 and following above.
   * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code in Step 4.
-The attacker's AS receives the access token when the client makes a request to the A-AS userinfo endpoint, or since the client believes it has completed the flow with A-AS, a request to the attacker's resource server.
+The attacker's authorization server receives the access token when the client makes a request to the A-AS userinfo endpoint, or since the client believes it has completed the flow with A-AS, a request to the attacker's resource server.
-  * **Per-AS Redirect URIs**: If clients use different redirect URIs for different ASs, do not store the selected AS in the user's session, and ASs do not check the redirect URIs properly, attackers can mount an attack called "Cross-Social Network Request Forgery".
+  * **Per-AS Redirect URIs**: If clients use different redirect URIs for different authorization servers, do not store the selected authorization server in the user's session, and authorization servers do not check the redirect URIs properly, attackers can mount an attack called "Cross-Social Network Request Forgery".
 These attacks have been observed in practice.
 Refer to [@research.jcs_14] for details.